Medical treatment for hyperhidrosis, migraines & TMJ syndrome.

 Hyperhidrosis is the medical term given to the condition commonly known as excessive sweating.
 Hyperhidrosis is caused by the over stimulation of sweat glands by the autonomic nerves.
 There can be considerable emotional and social stigma attached to the condition, which can affect your confidence and self-esteem.

-Botox® for hyperhidrosis has been proven to be effective in decreasing both palmar and axillary hyperhidrosis (sweating of the armpits, hands, and feet) by blocking the release of the chemical responsible for stimulating the sweat glands.
+Botox® for hyperhidrosis has been proven to be effective in decreasing both palmar and axillary hyperhidrosis (sweating of the armpits and hands) by blocking the release of the chemical responsible for stimulating the sweat glands.
 An injection to the affected area may provide relief from excessive sweat within one week of your treatment, for three months up to one year.
 Botox® for hyperhidrosis is the only prescription medicine for excessive underarm sweating that has been approved by Health Canada.
 Please note: Dr. Fleming currently only treats hyperhidrosis of the palms and armpits.

 Botox® for Migraines